smartenies/ALA_HIA/0_README.txt

 		Estimated impacts per ton emitted
 		NOTE: The impacts per ton analysis is HIGHLY UNCERTAIN and should really not be used or communicated to outside parties

+10.12.17	Created spatial objects for the analysis
+		Mapped census variables at the census tract level